Coarsening dynamics of chemotactic aggregates: Introduction

 \textit{Structure of the manuscript.\;---} We first present the generalized Keller--Segel model that we discuss in the following.
 Also, the mass-redistribution potential is introduced, which allows a description of cell motion that combines the counteracting effects of cellular diffusion and chemotactic (directed) movement.
-Afterward, the linear stability analysis of the hss is performed.
+We then introduce the phenomenology of chemotactic aggregation, describing the instability of uniform cell distribution, the formation of the aggregates, and their subsequent coarsening process in Sec.~\ref{sec:phenomenology}.
+Afterward, the linear stability analysis of the hss is performed in Sec. \ref{sec:lsa}.
 In Sec.~\ref{sec:stat-patterns}, details of the stationary patterns are presented.
 Section~\ref{sec:mass-comp} derives the mass-competition rates for peak competition and peak coalescence.
 To this end, the assumptions underlying our singular perturbation approach are given and the stability of single half-peaks is discussed in Appendix~\ref{sec:elementary-stab}.
-At the end of the section, the analogous competition rates for mesa patterns are stated.
+The final results in terms of mesoscopic properties of the aggregates are given in Eqs.~\eqref{eq:sigma-coal}--\eqref{eq:coal-rate-timescale-addition},~\eqref{eq:sigma-comp} and the diffusion- and reaction-limited regimes are discussed.
+At the end of the section, the analogous competition rates for mesa patterns are stated in Eqs.~\eqref{eq:sigma-comp-mesa},~\eqref{eq:sigma-coal-mesa}.
 Finally, we summarize our results and conclude our discussion in Sec.~\ref{sec:conclusions}.